 48 TOTAL CREDITS REQUIRED

-The online Doctorate of Health Sciences (DHSc) Leadership in Clinical Practice and Education program is a 48-credit-hour program that helps students build competencies in advanced professional practice, whether that be in the clinical or academic environments
+The online Doctorate of Health Sciences (DHSc) Leadership in Clinical Practice and Education program is a 48-credit-hour program that helps students build competencies in advanced professional practice, whether that be in the clinical or academic environments.
+Two residency weekends in Washington, D.C. are required during the final two Seminar courses in the program of study.

 This course analyzes the core competencies and skills needed to participate effectively in team-based care for patients and populations.
 Emphasis on communication and flexible leadership strategies and the impact of interprofessional practice on health delivery practices and outcomes.
 Restricted to SMHS students.

 Program theory as the basis for designing health and educational innovations that can be tested using scientific methods, replicated in practice, and used to inform policy.
 Restricted to students in the doctor of health sciences program.